Empowerment rules at MTV awards, with win for Justice Ruth Bader Ginsburg

 By Jill Serjeant

-LOS ANGELES, June 17 (Reuters) - Superhero blockbuster "Avengers: Endgame" was the top winner at the MTV Movie and TV awards on Monday in a show marked by messages of empowerment and self-esteem.
+LOS ANGELES (Reuters) - Superhero blockbuster "Avengers: Endgame" was the top winner at the MTV Movie and TV awards on Monday in a show marked by messages of empowerment and self-esteem.

 The Marvel movie, the second biggest box office hit of all time, took wins for best movie, villain (Josh Brolin's Thanos) and hero (Robert Downey Jr's Iron Man.)